 Even in Scotland ground oatmeal, or oat flour, is not readily available but a very passable alternative can be achieved by putting porridge oats in a food processor and grinding them until a coarse meal is achieved.
 It is this ground oatmeal that helps bind the oatcakes together, too little and the resultant oatcake will be brittle.
 The pinhead oatmeal gives the oatcake a crunchy texture.

-Lard can be successfully substituted by solid vegetable oil, thus making the oatcakes suitable for vegetarians & vegans.
+Lard or beef dripping can be successfully substituted by solid vegetable oil, thus making the oatcakes suitable for vegetarians & vegans.
+However, I have some concerns about the provenance and health effects of most vegetable oils, so lard or dripping it is for me.
 Liquid vegetable oil or butter won't give the same results.
 In comparison to other recipes I use a little more fat as it keeps the oatcakes from tasting dry.

 The bicarbonate of soda is used as a raising agent and without it the oatcakes are a little more solid but it also imparts a flavour that some people like.
 The bicarbonate of soda can be replaced by baking powder if wanted.